eigerco/polka-storage/rfcs/006-delia-replication.md

 - **User Experience:**
   Clients gain higher confidence in data durability when the system automatically issues multiple proposals, knowing that their data will be replicated across the network.

-- **Foundation for Further Enhancements:**
-  This feature complements the automated deal acceptance framework (see RFC‑005) and opens the door for future optimizations such as dynamic batch sizing and advanced provider selection strategies.

 ## Proposed Changes

 ### Client Modifications